psychology-of-programming/ppig.org/content/workshops/2025-annual-workshop/attending.md

 ## Local Currency and Payments

+The local currency is the Serbian Dinar (RSD), but most restaurants and shops will also accept euros (EUR).
+Bringing mostly EUR in cash with some small amounts of RSD for public transport etc. should work well.

-The local currency is the Serbian Dinar (RSD).
-Common current exchange rates are:
+Common current exchange rates for RSD are:

 - 1 EUR ≈ 117 RSD
 - 1 USD ≈ 100 RSD